autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 #### Pose Estimator

-- Estimate the vehicle pose on the map coordinate by matching external sensor observation to the map
+- The pose estimator estimates the vehicle pose on the map coordinate by matching external sensor observation to the map
-- Provide the obtained pose and its covariance to PoseTwistFusionFilter
+- The pose estimator also provides the obtained pose and its covariance to `PoseTwistFusionFilter`

 #### Twist-Accel Estimator

-- Produce vehicle velocity, angular velocity, acceleration, angular acceleration, and their covariances
+- The twist-accel estimator produces the vehicle velocity, angular velocity, acceleration, angular acceleration, and their covariances
-- Developers can create one module for both twist and acceleration or can create one module for each of them
+- Developers can choose the architecture.
+It is possible to create one module for both twist and acceleration, or also possible to create one module for each
-- Twist estimator
-  - Produce velocity and angular velocity from internal sensor observation
+- The twist estimator produces velocity and angular velocity from internal sensor observation
-- Accel estimator
-  - Produce acceleration and angular acceleration from internal sensor observations
+- The accel estimator produces acceleration and angular acceleration from internal sensor observations

 #### Kinematics Fusion Filter

-- Produce the most likely pose, velocity, acceleration, and their covariances by fusing the pose obtained from the pose estimator and velocity and acceleration obtained from the twist-accel estimator
+- The kinematics fusion filter produces the likeliest pose, velocity, acceleration, and their covariances.
+This is computed by fusing two information.
+Ono is the pose obtained from the pose estimator.
+The other one is velocity and acceleration obtained from the twist-accel estimator
-- Produce tf of map to base_link according to the pose estimation result
+- The kinematics fusion filter also produces tf of map to base_link according to the pose estimation result

 #### Localization Diagnostics

-- This monitors and guarantees the stability and reliability of pose estimation by fusing information obtained from multiple localization modules and reports the status to the error monitor
+- The diagnostics module monitors and guarantees the stability and reliability of pose estimation by fusing information obtained from multiple localization modules
+- The diagnostics module reports the error status to the error monitor

 <!-- -->